prajun7/openGL/project_2_snowblower_simulation/Readme.md

+# Snowblower Simulation

-# OpenGL Project Setup on macOS
+## OpenGL Project Setup on macOS

 To successfully run this project, follow the steps below.
 This guide assumes you're working on macOS and that you have **Homebrew** installed for package management.